AliceLR/megazeux/arch/msvc/README.txt

       MSVC internally defines most of this anyway, so we simply do not
       #include it in MSVC builds.

-  - No extensions support for mixing code and variable declarations MegaZeux did not depend on this anyway, and it is fairly sloppy to rely on this in C89 programs.
-C++ and C99 permit such mixes, but I simply recoded the failure points to not mix code and declarations.

-  - No C99 support
-     MegaZeux also uses C99 to declare variable length arrays on the stack.
-Such support could be expressed with alloca(), but I simply rewrote it to rely on heap functions.

 OPENING THE PROJECT

 The pre-built project files can be found in this directory as "MegaZeux.sln".
 The solution may not always work, as it is not tested often.
-At the time of writing, Visual Studio 2013 Preview was the minimum working version required to open it.
+At the time of writing, Visual Studio 2017 was the minimum working version required to open it.
+It may work using Visual Studio 2013 and/or 2015, but those versions have not been tested.
 You must also build MZX's dependencies into a "Deps" folder alongside the solution, or use these prebuilt Deps:

 https://github.com/AliceLR/megazeux/raw/master/scripts/deps/msvc.zip